High Streets, Tower Hamlets

 £26,000-£30,000 depending on experience.
 Job share and part-time considered.

 Ideally we are looking for someone with at least three year's experience of online magazine journalism experience, preferably with experience of running a publication.
 However if you have transferable skills, and the commitment to learn on the job, then you will be trained as necessary.

 You will be working at the Social Streets Studio in Bow, located at Mulberry UTC.

 Flexible working available.

-Successful candidates will be expected to start immediately.
+Successful candidates will be expected to start in January.